robert-mccarthy-ca/Garden/README.md

 Introduction
 ------------
 I started with building a three way hybrid grow system where the top few inches are soil, the bottom of that being wire mesh and burlap.
 Below this is an aeroponic root chamber.
-In this chamber I have 2 systems, a low pressure system and a high pressure system.
+In this chamber I have 2 systems, a low pressure aeroponic (LPA) system and an air atomized aeroponic (AAA) system.
 This requires both a low pressure system for spraying the biology across the roots without shredding them and an air atomized system  for the main nutrient and oxygen delivery to the root system.
 The idea behind this build is to blend Korean Natural Farming (KNF) techniques with modern hydroponics in both living soil and a living reservoir for maximum growth (aeroponics and nutrient delivery) while maintaining maximum crop quality (microbiological diversity).

 This approach required a water pump for the low pressure aeroponic portion, another water pump for reservoir circulation, and an air atomizing nozzle, which in turn requried a water pump and an air compressor.
 I found a better nozzle however, a waste oil burner nozzle, which siphons the fluid out and has a 2 mm orifice.
 This removes the need for the water pump for the air atomizing nozzle, and removes the need for the low pressure system altogether, saving 2 pumps.